 Back to Bavaria and to Alfons Schuhbeck’s insider tip:

 I learned at Alfons, that he often called the meatballs “Laiberl” because he had so many guest chefs from Austria, who are using this expression.
 The meatballs à la Schubeck become better when you glaze them before serving in a veal jus or veal sauce.

 That is a force and even makes Manfed Kohnke and Karl Hohnelohe happy.

 Such a glazed meatballs on potato salad was worth 19 Gault Millau points before the times of molecular cuisine and Mikado Staberl Ikebana cuisine, in the 90s!

 The ennoblement comes from glazing in calf jus.
 The coating with this meat juice creates the absolute bang effect and even makes Carpaccio & Truffles look old.

 4. Cooking Meatballs in the Thermomix Wondermixer?

 What’s the matter with you?
 Because cleaning the shaker is too much work for me in this case.
-In addition, the meat likes to stick to the knife at the bottom or it is not evenly enough “gethermomixt”.
+In addition, the meat likes to stick to the knife at the bottom or it is not evenly enough mixed.